rifen/BackgroundSwitcher/README.md

 # BackgroundSwitcher
-A autohotkey script that detects how many monitors you have and then sets the wallpaper you define depending on how many monitors are plugged in.
+Autohotkey script that detects how many monitors you have and then sets the wallpaper you define depending on how many monitors are plugged in.

 - Really useful when you undock/dock into a multi-monitor setup.
 - Seems to work on any number of monitors you will just need to copy and paste the code past 3 mc.